A four-year attempt to rebuild mathematical intuition

 architecture.

-208 thematic weeks across four years of increasing depth and abstraction.
+208 thematic weeks across four years of increasing depth.
 Each concept is a seed for something that returns later, sharper and more powerful. ✦ marks a Beauty Vault destination.

 Wks 1–4